nv1t/virtualbox-web-panel/README.md

 ## Future Improvements

 - Support for combo key combinations (e.g., `<ctrl>+<alt>+del`)
+- Separate Frontend/Backend Code and use a make style script to generate a "release" -> easier to maintain.
 - Authentication layer for control access
 - Configurable polling intervals for screenshots
 - Command history/autocomplete in input box